Why it is Awesome to Work for Mozilla?

-Since my post about what it is like to be a Firefox hacker lots of people have asked about why I chose to work for Mozilla.
+Since my post about what it is like to work as an engineer at Mozilla lots of people have asked about why I chose to work for Mozilla.
 I had opportunities to work for Google or Facebook but I have always had a great respect for Mozilla.

 Back in 1997 the Netscape browser was pushing more and more traffic towards AOL's search and other services.
 It is never any good for a single company to have too much power and control over the internet and if things continued as they were, then it is likely that one company would have "owned" the internet.
 Could you imagine everybody having to pay a single company for internet access, storing contacts, searches and each page view?

 Eventually, Mozilla broke away from AOL Netscape because they believed that the internet should be free and open for everybody.
 Mozilla's mission is not to simply write and maintain Firefox, it is to keep the power of the Web in people’s hands.
 Firefox is simply a means to an end in accomplishing this.

 Mozilla does a fantastic job of promoting openness, innovation and opportunity on the Internet.
 They do this by teaching kids and adults to create web pages, inventing awesome stuff, contributing to web standards and generally trying to make the web a better place.
 They really are building the future of the internet.

 Mozilla also does a great job of keeping peoples data private.
 Countless people have asked how this can be when sync data is stored on Mozilla's servers.
 We have made huge efforts to keep this data private.
 All of the data is stored in a gigantic unreadable blob.
 Each computer has a key that it uses to access the data and without that key the data is completely useless.